Rubén Pérez (footballer, born 1989): Leganés

 On 9 August 2016, Pérez was loaned to fellow top-tier club CD Leganés in a season-long deal.
 The following 29 June, his loan was extended for a further year.

 Pérez returned to Leganés on a four-year contract after cutting ties with Granada.
 He scored once from 26 appearances in 2019–20, but his team returned to the Segunda División after a four-year stay.

-Panathinaikos
+Greece

 On 14 July 2021, Panathinaikos F.C. signed Pérez on a two-year contract for an undisclosed fee.
 During his spell, he won the Greek Football Cup in 2021–22 and 2023–24, starting in both finals.

+Pérez remained in the Super League subsequently, with the 36-year-old joining A.E.
+Kifisia F.C. ahead of the 2025–26 season.